 - SAT or ACT: Scores must be reported directly to URI from the testing service.
 Information about these tests is available from high school guidance personnel.

 - Personal Statement: The TD personal statement should not be a generic college application essay.
 It should be a specific statement to TD that outlines an applicant's background and future goals, and how TD could assist the applicant in reaching those goals.
-If a student comes from a disadvantaged background, the essay must also include details of any disadvantages that should be considered when reviewing the application.
-Applicants must submit their narratives using the URI Supplement section of The Common Application.
+The essay must also include details of any disadvantages that should be considered when reviewing the application.
+Applicants must submit their narratives using The Common Application.

 - One Letter of Recommendation: Letters of recommendation must be from individuals who know the applicant well and can write about the applicant's background, qualifications, and potential for success.
 Recommendations cannot be from family members.
 Letters can be requested electronically via The Common Application or sent directly to the Office of Undergraduate Admission.